JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_3.md

 And the output—if you are on a basic Mac OS X install—should be blank.
 Great!
 Nothing better than starting things off [tabula rasa][4]!

-So now with that established, let’s edit your shell `.profile` file to recognized your MAMP install binaries.
+So now with that established, let’s edit your shell `.bash_profile` file to recognized your MAMP install binaries.

 ### Setting your MAMP binary path in your shell.

-Now that we know what your MAMP PHP binary path is, let’s edit your `.profile` so it can be properly recognized.
-So open up your `.profile` file like so:
+Now that we know what your MAMP PHP binary path is, let’s edit your `.bash_profile` so it can be properly recognized.
+So open up your `.bash_profile` file like so:

-	bbedit ~/.profile
+	bbedit ~/.bash_profile

 The contents of the file should be something like this: